 ...

-My codes is below.
+My codes are below.

 #include <stdio.h>